Parallel Complexity of Depth-First-Search and Maximal path in restricted graph classes: Introduction

 \subsection{Our contributions}

 We first look at graphs of bounded genus in~\cref{sec:sep_surface}, which are a natural generalization of planar graphs (planar graphs have genus zero), and show that \DFS{} is in \NC{} for such graphs.
 We are not aware of any deterministic $\NC$ algorithm for \DFS{} even for toroidal graphs.
 We give an \NC{} algorithm for $\DFS$ which proceeds via finding a multi-path separator consisting of \bigo{$g$} many paths, where $g$ is the genus of the graph.
-For graph classes of higher genus, the main bottleneck we encounter is that of finding an embedding of such graphs into an appropriate surface in $\NC$.
-More precisely, if we assume that a graph embedding is given to us as part of input, then our algorithm still gives an \NC{} bound for graphs of up to \bigo{log$^c n$} genus, for any constant $c$.
+For graph classes of higher genus, the main bottleneck we encounter is that of testing their genus and finding an embedding into a surface of that genus in $\NC$.
+More precisely, if we assume that we can find genus and embeddings of graphs of upto \bigo{log $n$} genus in \NC, then our algorithm still gives an \NC{} bound for graphs of up to \bigo{log $n$} genus.